2020PB/police-brutality/reports/California.md

 ### Woman struck in finger by projectile; police quell crowd with tear gas | June 1st

-A crowd of protestors is peaceful chanting.
+A crowd of protestors is chanting peacefully.
 A shot is fired offscreen and a woman screams.
 Footage shows the woman clutching her bleeding hand.
 The caption states her finger was "cut off."
 The crowd becomes agitated and police respond with tear gas.

 tags: shoot, projectile, tear-gas